 Memory allocation requires a system call and an expensive kernel context switch from user mode to system mode.
-As a result, the allocation of memory within the rendering loop causing rendering to stall until the system call returns and user mode state is restored.
-Allocate all memory for graphics primitives before beginning the rendering loop to prevent stalls of this type.
+As a result, the allocation of memory within the rendering loop causes rendering to stall until the system call returns and user mode state is restored.
+To prevent a stall of this type, allocate all memory for graphics primitives before you begin the rendering loop.